 Tax Included & How to Back Out Sales Tax

 Inventory items can be taxable or non-taxable, but not tax inclusive.
-This workaround allows you to include tax in your pricing and figure out the total tax collected at a later time.
-If you use tax included prices, tax will not show up on customer receipts because it’s included in the price of the item.
+This workaround allows you to include tax in pricing and figure out at a later time the total tax amount due.

 Table of Contents

-- Adjust the sales price of your items to include tax.
+- Adjust the sales price and taxable status of items.

-- Move each group of items that is taxed at a different rate into its own separate department.
+- Move each group of items taxed at a different rate into its own separate department.

-- Move all non-taxable items into yet another department to keep them separate.
+- Move all untaxed items into yet another department to keep them separate.

-- Follow the steps below to back the tax out of each department's total.
+- Follow the steps below to back the tax out of each department's total sales.

-Follow these steps to back the sales tax amount out of your total sales by department.
+Follow these steps to back the sales tax amount out of the total sales for each department.